epferrari/shopping-cart-demo/README.md

 ### Production

 - `npm run dist` to minify and concatenate your project into the `dist` directory
-- will not open or live reload webpage page
+- will not open or live reload webpage

 ### Stop